 A brand audit will help you:

 A brand audit can be time-consuming.
-But it’s important to see it as a strategic investment that can lead to an increase in future profits.
+But it’s important to see it as a strategic investment that can increase future profits.
 The healthier your brand is, the more market share you’ll likely gain.

-Now that you understand the importance of a brand audit, we can get started with our five-step brand audit process.
+Now that you understand the importance of a brand audit, we can begin our five-step brand audit process.

 5 Steps for Conducting an Effective Brand Audit